Paddle at the Pear Tree!!

 Please remember that everyone is entirely responsible for their own safety during these paddle sessions, there is no organised safety cover.
 For that reason, we would really rather not have any unaccompanied minors on the water.
 Any paddlers under 16 really need to have an adult supervising them in close attendance and taking responsibility for their welfare.

 Contact Northland Paddleboarding to organise a board.
-There is no charge to borrow some gear for your first cruise but it must be booked in advance..
-A $15 rental fee will apply after then, but hopefully by that time you'll be so in love with the sport that you'll be wanting to get your own gear anyway!
+There is no charge to borrow some gear for your first cruise but it must be booked in advance, and this offer is only applicable to people with proper prior paddleboarding experience.
+First timers - see below!.
+A $15 rental fee will apply after this first session.
+Hopefully after a few goes you'll be so in love with the sport that you'll be wanting to get your own gear anyway!
 In which case Northland Paddleboarding can help every step of the way, ensuring that you get the right equipment for your budget, your build, and proper future progression...
 (If you are planning to borrow a board please bring some photo ID that we can hang on to while you're out there on our gear.)

 No - we ask that you do not go beyond the 1km marker (see the map above).
 That stretch of the river, along with the Wairoa River at high tide, is more than enough territory to explore and have a nice paddle on!

 Anyone under 16 must have an adult on the water with them and in close supervision at all times.
 There must be at least one adult per 2 U16s.
 We will not supply equipment to anyone who appears to be under 16 unless their responsible adult is there right beside them at the time the equipment is handed over.
 Children under 16 MUST bring and wear their own PFD.